rafsaf/Tribal-Wars-Planer/DOC.md

     }
     // Most important async function, after confirmation waits 2s then uses get_all_players_list.
     // Then starts to fetch response from first player's page, then converts it.
-    // Then uses 'add current player info to output' on it, and so on, in the end prints some dialogwith results. async function renderPlayerTroops() {
+    // Then uses 'add current player info to output' on it, and so on, in the end prints some dialog with results. async function renderPlayerTroops() {
       var con = window.confirm("Czy chcesz zebrać wojska?(może to chwilkę potrwać ;) )");
       if (con == false){
         return;
       }
-      // added today + 5h and output to local storage, in this term function uses 'ouput' from localstorage var today = (new Date()).getTime();
+      // added today + 5h and output to local storage, in this term function uses 'ouput' from local storage var today = (new Date()).getTime();
       var after_5_hours = today + 1800000;
       var storage_date = localStorage.getItem('storage_date');